apache/druid/docs/configuration/index.md

 ### Request logging

-All processes that can serve queries can also log the query requests they see.
-Broker processes can additionally log the SQL requests (both from HTTP and JDBC) they see.
+All services that can serve queries can also log the query requests they see.
+Broker services can additionally log the SQL requests (both from HTTP and JDBC) they see.
 For an example of setting up request logging, see [Request logging](../operations/request-logging.md).

 |Property|Description|Default|